IsaelPT/SimUci/README.md

 > Error: Forbidden.
 > Your client does not have permission to get URL / from this server.

-## Corrida de la aplicación vía Script.
+## Corrida de la aplicación vía Script

 Para correr la aplicación de manera local se utiliza el comando